-The Knights should not absent themselves from the grounds without permission from the Brother Guardian, and all Knights should have returned to their communal residence by 9:30 p.m. (except in the case of community outings).
-Should occasion arise when necessity or duties require departure from the grounds in the Brother Guardian’s absence, members should leave written notification of their destination and the time anticipated for their return.
+The Knights should not absent themselves from the friary without proper permission, and all Knights should have returned to their communal residence by 9:30 p.m. (except in the case of community outings).
+Should occasion arise when necessity or duties require departure from the grounds, members should leave written notification of their destination and the time anticipated for their return.

 Personal and Communal Conduct

-A Knight should be mindful at all times of the obligation he has, as both a Christian and a Knight, to bear witness to the truths of the Gospel.
+A Knight should be mindful, always, of the obligation he has, as both a Christian and a Knight, to bear witness to the truths of the Gospel.

 He should avoid companionship, environments and activities which may confuse or scandalize those who have a right to find in him an example of authentic unworldly Christianity.
 Always mindful of the primacy of God in his life and his desire to serve Him with freedom and dedication, the Knight should maintain an appropriate and modest reserve in his dealings with others.
 Knights should, however, strive always to be cheerful and pleasant to all with whom they have contact, radiating the peace and joy that come from following Jesus.

-As a means of representing the community, Knights are encouraged to wear their tunic when leaving the property.
+As a means of representing the community, Knights are to wear their tunic when leaving the property.
 If Knights must leave the grounds for work-related reasons, they may wear their work uniform; this must be clean and presentable.
-The work uniform should also be worn when participating in approved sporting and recreational activities.
+The work uniform may be worn when participating in approved sporting and recreational activities.

 Life in community provides many opportunities for growth in the Christian virtues.
 Courteousness and consideration should be exercised at all times, each member fulfilling his share of assigned household tasks conscientiously and in a spirit of fraternal charity.
-Duties will be allotted at the discretion of the Brother Guardian.
+Duties will be allotted at the discretion of the Community or local servant.

-Entrance to the Knights’ residence should be restricted to its members and the priests and visitors scheduled to stay there.
-Other visitors should be permitted only with the permission of the Brother Guardian.
+Entrance to the Knights' residence should be restricted to its members and visitors scheduled to stay there.
+Other visitors should be permitted only with proper permission.
 All who come seeking assistance, however, should be treated with warmth and Christian charity.

 Members are asked to refrain from smoking and drinking alcohol for the duration of their participation in this community.
-At the discretion of the Brother Guardian, wine and beer may be permitted on solemnities and days of special celebration.
+At the discretion of local servant, wine and beer may be permitted on solemnities and days of special celebration.
 However, consumption must be limited to a moderate amount.
 Knights are also asked to keep their communal residence and private accommodations clean, neat and orderly.

 The Knights strive to maintain a wholesome asceticism in their communal living.
 This includes simplicity in their meals, entertainment, and fasting on Fridays according to the laws of the Church (two small meals, which combined do not equal one full meal, and one full meal).
 On days of fasting, there is to be no snacking between meals and the consumption of sweets, sodas, etc., is not permitted.
 Although rest is permitted during free time, it should not be resorted to without real necessity.